 - Your Social media data: your brand community management, sponsored content and dedicated ad’s performance can be easily imported via the following connectors: Linkedin – Twitter – Facebook – Facebook ads – Youtube.

 - Your paid search information: online advertising tracking is critical to give you a chance to adjust campaign details and optimize your performance in time.
 All that information can also be imported to create the necessary indicators via the Adwords connector.

 - Your website analytics: The key data around your website performance is visible on Google Analytics but you can’t always shape it the way you want in order to measure what you need.
-All the information can be imported via the Google Analytics connector and the more advance Google Analytics queries.
+All the information can be imported via the Google Analytics connector and the more advanced Google Analytics queries.

-- Your e-commerce websites performance: sometimes you need to relate your online campaigns to the sales impact on your e-commerce website.
+- Your e-commerce website’s performance: sometimes you need to relate your online campaigns to the sales impact on your e-commerce website.
 For that you would need to import all the data related to the site via our e-commerce connectors such as WooCommerce or Magento but also directly through the APIs for example with Prestashop or Shopify depending on the platform you are using.

 - Your marketing performance information could also be sitting in your CRM or marketing automation system.
-The information is important to observe how the prospects and customers are behaving towards your campaigns for example your newsletters.
+The information is important to observe how the prospects and customers are behaving towards your campaigns, for example, your newsletters.
 The relevant information can be imported via connectors such as Salesforce, SugarCRM or Hubspot.

 - If you want to know if your marketing efforts are going according to plan, you may need to use the data from your budget, often sitting in Excel files.
 Excel files can be easily dragged and dropped directly into the dashboarding platform.

 - You can also integrate the relevant data via Zapier which will give you access to another 1000 marketing software such as Marketo, ActiveCampaign, Visio6, Easyme etc… You can then automate data workflows in ClicData.